-- 13.70.13.72.
-The table records the controllable gross costs related to the impact of Covid-19 on the costs of each GDN, capturing both internal and external costs (contractors inclusive). - 13.71.13.73.
-Instructions to complete Controllable costs are broken out into three sections:- - Incremental costs (not usually incurred) such as - o PPE - Transport - Operating costs such as hire, fuel
+- 13.72.13.68.
+The table records the controllable gross costs related to the impact of Covid-19 on the costs of each GDN, capturing both internal and external costs (contractors inclusive).

+- 13.73.13.69.
+Instructions to complete Controllable costs are broken out into three sections:-

+- Incremental costs (not usually incurred) such as

+- o PPE

+- Transport

+- Operating costs such as hire, fuel

 - Capital purchase

-- o IT equipment
+- IT equipment

-- o Any other
+- Any other

 - Fixed/ Stranded Costs (incurred costs but no workload)

 - Contractor costs fixed

-- o Unproductive resource
+- Unproductive resource

 - Cost saved (costs normally incurred in usual business operations but saved through Covid impact)

-- o Travel & Subsistence
+- o Travel & Subsistence - Facilities

-- Facilities

-13.72.13.74.
+13.74.13.70.
 Enter the above costs broken down further by the categories below:

 - Work Management

 - Work Execution

-- o Business Support
+- Business Support

 - o Connections

-- Network management Capex
+- o Network management Capex

 - o Other Capex inc IT/vehicles etc...

-- Mains replacement
+- o Mains replacement

 - Other repex

-- Other
+- o Other